AndreaCirilloAC/r_data_mining/README.md

 # r_data_mining
-code of the forthcoming r for data mining book
+code and data of the forthcoming r for data mining book